MicrosoftDocs/Viva/Viva/insights/org-team-insights/delegate-access.md

 As a group manager, you can delegate access to your organization insights to other people within your company.

-By doing so, someone else at your company, such as your chief of staff or one of your direct reports, would have the same access you do to organization insights, and they can view them and operationalize business decisions based on the data and insights.
+By doing so, someone else at your company, such as your chief of staff or one of your direct reports, would have the same access you do to organization insights.
+They can view them and operationalize business decisions based on the data and insights.

 There are no changes to the metrics, aggregation, or filtering tools available to the delegate.
 However, the delegate does not have access to your personal insights or personal recommended actions, like sharing insights or sending praise to a recent collaborator.